-7.0 RESOURCES SELECTION POLICIES
+RUSSELL LIBRARY RESOURCES SELECTION POLICIES

+The Russell Library upholds the principles of intellectual freedom by supporting the "Library Bill of Rights," the "Freedom to Read," and the "Freedom to View" statements adopted by the American Library Association.
 The Resources Selection Policies are an extension of Russell Library's mission, vision, and strategic goals.
-We empower people to grow, connect, strive and thrive.
-Everyone feels welcomed and included.
-We strengthen community, create a safe and welcoming destination, foster a thriving economic ecosystem, and promote a lifelong love of learning.
+Mission: "We empower people to grow, connect, strive and thrive."
+Vision: "Everyone feels welcomed and included."
+Strategic goals: strengthen community, create a safe and welcoming destination, foster a thriving economic ecosystem, and promote a lifelong love of learning.